 The curriculum consists of seven modules and covers topics relevant to a wide range of areas affecting business operations, planning, finances, project management and marketing.
-Each IS-cycle is 18 weeks long with classes two evenings per week (i.e., 36 total classes) for two hours each.
-A combination of business experts, architects construction managers, professional services providers and the RSMP Program Management team conduct each lesson in a hands-on, real-time manner.
+Each Instructional Series cycle is 18 weeks long with two-hour classes conducted two evenings per week (i.e., 36 total classes).

+The arrival of the Coronavirus pandemic brought a temporary suspension of the sessions for Cycle 8, but BOP Management pivoted to resume the balance of the semester with the curriculum's modules being conducted online with live presentations by the facilitators.
+With Cycle 9 also occurring in the same manner, when pandemic restrictions are lifted, the goal is to have a traditional joint Completion Ceremony recognizing the two cohorts' graduates.
+A combination of business experts, architects, construction managers, professional services providers and the RSMP Program Management Team conduct each lesson in a hands-on, real-time manner.
 Those participants in the construction industry, specifically, are very appreciative of the opportunity to connect with much more established construction companies both during and after the sessions.
 The Instructional Series has seen an overwhelmingly positive response from the community.
-Nearly half of the facilitators in each cycle are local and they volunteer their time to facilitate the sessions as well as to meet individually with the participants outside of the series.
-We have also had support for the sessions from state and local municipal entities such as Empire State Development (ESD), SUNY Brockport and the Rochester Public Library.
+Nearly half of the facilitators in each cycle are local and they volunteer their time to conduct the sessions as well as to meet individually with the participants outside of the Series.
+There has also been support for the sessions from state and local municipal entities such as Empire State Development (ESD), SUNY-Brockport and the Rochester Public Library.

-At the end of each cycle, the participants are presented a Completion Certificate at a public ceremony.
-These ceremonies are attended by not only friends and family but by dignitaries such as the Mayor, the Deputy Mayor, City Council representatives, NYS Assembly representatives, NYS Senate representatives and the facilitators.
+At the end of each cycle, the participants are presented a Certificate of Completion at a public ceremony.
+These ceremonies are attended by not only friends and family, but by dignitaries such as the Mayor, the Deputy Mayor, City Council representatives, NYS Assembly representatives, NYS Senate representatives and the facilitators.

 IS Cycle Start Month End Month Year # of Firms who Completed IS

 Cycle 1 Aug.
 Dec.
 2016 13

 Cycle 2 Feb.
 June 2017 5

 Cycle 3 Aug.
 Dec.
 2017 11

 Cycle 4 Feb.
 June 2018 16

 Cycle 5 Aug.
 Dec.
 2018 15

 Cycle 6 Feb.
 June 2019 13

 Cycle 7 Aug.
 Dec.
 2019 11

 Cycle 8 Feb.
 June 2020 27

+Cycle 9 Aug.
+Dec.
+2021 TBD